Informasjonsforvaltning/fdk/applications/search/README.md

 Base image: [node:6.11]()
 Source: [Dockerfile](https://github.com/Altinn/fdk/blob/master/applications/search/Dockerfile)

-Provides query and filtering capabilities for searching a collection of DCAT catalogs, dataset descriptions and concepts.
-The application access a search-api and a database cluster (elasticsearch/fuseki) and presents search results to the user.
+Provides query and filtering capabilities for searching a collection of DCAT catalogs and concepts.
+The search application access a search-api and a database cluster (elasticsearch/fuseki) and presents search results to the user in a web ui.

 # License